tiberiuzuld/angular-gridster2/README.md

   outerMargin: true,  // if margins will apply to the sides of the container
   scrollSensitivity: 10,  // margin of the dashboard where to start scrolling
   scrollSpeed: 20,  // how much to scroll each mouse move when in the scrollSensitivity zone
   itemChangeCallback: undefined,  // callback to call for each item when is changes x, y, rows, cols.
-Arguments:gridsterItem, scope
+Arguments:gridsterItem
+  itemResizeCallback: undefined,  // callback to call for each item when width/height changes.
+Arguments:gridsterItem
   draggable: {
     enabled: false, // enable/disable draggable items
     stop: undefined // callback when dragging an item stops.
 Arguments: gridsterItem, scope